Harumoegi はるもえぎ

 History

-Harumoegi (春萌黄), bred at the Miyazaki Prefectural Agricultural Experiment Station, Tea Research Branch.
-Crossbreed with 茶本F1NN27 as the flower and ME52 as the pollen component, this strain was selected in 1981.
-This strain was then further tested and compared from 1986 and then tested country-wide under the name Miyazaki No.18.
-In 2003, it was registered in the Agriculture and Forestry Certified Cultivars under the Ministry of Agriculture, Forestry and Fisheries as number 51.
-Then, in 2004, the application to register the cultivar in the Seeds and Seedlings registry was filed, being registered with number 13755 in February of 2006.
+In 2003, it was registered in the Agriculture and Forestry Certified Cultivars under the Ministry of Agriculture, Forestry, and Fisheries (MAFF) as Tea Cultivar No. 51.
+Then, in 2004, the application to register the cultivar in the Seeds and Seedlings registry was filed, being registered officially with No. 13755 in February of 2006.

-In 2003, discussions at two different committees in January and March concluded with an application to the Ministry of Agriculture, Forestry and Fisheries (MAFF) to register a new cultivar name.
-The registration was published on the 5th of September 2003 with the name Harumoegi and registered as cultivar number 51.
-The name origin for 'Harumoegi', meaning spring yellow, is derived from the light green colour of the new leaves during the picking season, the absence of a reddish tone in summer tea and the fresh green colour of the product.
+The name origin for Harumoegi, meaning spring yellow, is derived from the light green colour of the new leaves during the picking season, the absence of a reddish tone in summer tea, and the fresh green colour of the product.

 Characteristics

-Harumoegi is a cultivar recommended for Sencha and can be grown anywhere in the country, although the southern warmer regions reported overall better results.
-The liquor colour is good, with mild aroma and taste.
+Harumoegi is a cultivar recommended for sencha and can be grown anywhere in the country, although the southern, warmer regions reported overall better results.
+The liquor colour is good, with a mild aroma and taste.
 It has a lower content of tannins and a higher content of amino acids than Yabukita.
 Harumoegi is a medium-growing cultivar, around 1 to 2 days later budding and harvesting than Yabukita.
-It is an upright, slightly vigorous, moderately stout, with good rooting and early growth from cuttings.
+It is upright, slightly vigorous, and moderately stout, with good rooting and early growth from cuttings.
 Cold resistance is good, with resistance to red blight and laceration frost damage.
-Harumoegi has moderate resistance to anthracnose and resistant to leaf-blight but is susceptible to mulberry scale.
+Harumoegi has moderate resistance to anthracnose and is resistant to leaf blight but is susceptible to mulberry scale.

 Harumoegi has an upright, slightly vigorous growth habit with a small stature.
 The branch internode length and thickness are similar to those of Yabukita.
-New and adult leaves are round in shape.
-Medium in size and thickness.
+New and adult leaves are round, medium-sized, and medium in thickness.
 Leaves are light green and somewhat glossy, with the underside of young leaves densely covered with trichomes.

 The budding of the tea leaves during the field trials was one day after Yabukita and harvest and three days after Yabukita.
-With this timing, it can be harvested in between Yabukita and other later budding cultivars like Kanayamidori かなやみどり.
+With this timing, it can be harvested in between Yabukita and other later flushing cultivars like Kanayamidori.

 The survival rate of the seedlings is 85%, similar to the Yabukita cultivar, and the growth rate is also the same.
 Once transplanted into the field, the survival rate was 86% against the 93% of Yabukita.